variantstudios/compasshighschool.org/_posts/2018-07-03-compass-profiles-adam-fallik.md

 ###### What do you believe?

 I believe that in order to be a well-rounded human we must see the best in ourselves and equally see the best in others.
-At any given point people are doing the best they can.
+At any given point people are doing the best they can.&nbsp;

-We should always be present and listen.
+We should always be present and listen.&nbsp;

 Love over Fear.